arjun-holland/DSA/Hash Table/sp/Hash Table/0- Patterns Explanation.md

                     if [Extra Size] present in the map then update the ans with freq of [Extra Size] otherwise update the map with current `Total count`

+Pattern 5 : Prefix Sum + Hashing
+            Given : Array
+            Problemm : (find shortet/longest subarray Count sum ..etc) Take map, map[0] = -1 : as map initially contains -1
+            Iterate the Array
+                   Update the `Total count` according to the constraints (Total count - (Need Count)) = [Extra Size] if [Extra Size] present in the map then update the ans with freq of [Extra Size] otherwise update the map with current `Total count`

 ```